-Having an undetectable viral load also does not provide protection from any other STIs like syphilis, gonorrhoea, LGV or Hepatitis C.
+Having an undetectable viral load also does not provide protection from any other STIs like syphilis, gonorrhoea, or LGV.

 New Zealand law requires people living with HIV to take “reasonable precautions” to avoid transmission if they do not disclose their HIV status.
 “Reasonable precautions” has been interpreted by the courts to mean using condoms for sexual intercourse.
 At present, there has not been case law that has tested whether the courts will interpret having an undetectable viral load as taking reasonable precautions.

 Using condoms and lube for anal and vaginal sex is an effective barrier to sexual transmission for both HIV and most other STIs.

 The NZAF network